ibm-cloud-docs/codeengine/cmd_defs.md

    - The fully-qualified revision name must be in the format, `Name_of_application`-`Name of revision`.
    - The fully-qualified revision name must be 63 characters or fewer.

-   This value is optional.
+   This value is *optional*.

 `--service-account`, `--sa`
 :   The name of the service account.
 A service account provides an identity for processes that run in an instance.
 For built-in service accounts, you can use the shortened names `manager`, `none`, `reader`, and `writer`.
 You can also use the full names that are prefixed with the `Kubernetes Config Context`, which can be determined with the `project current` command.
-This value is optional.
+This value is *optional*.

 `--service-account-clear`, `--sac`
 :   Clear the service account.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--user`, `-u`
 :   The user ID (UID) that is used to run the application.
 This value overrides any user ID that is set in the application Dockerfile.
 The ID must conform to the operating system requirements of the container.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--wait`, `-w`
 :   Update the application and wait for the application to be ready.
 If you specify the `--wait` option, the application update waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the application to become ready.
 If the application is not ready within the specified `--wait-timeout` period, the application create fails.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the application to be updated.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `300`.